 Make your initial approach by either making a phone call or writing a letter (sample letter follows).
 Ask a friend or relative to help you do this, if needed.

-2. Discuss your goals and motivations for attending Alternatives 2018.
+Discuss your goals and motivations for attending Alternatives 2019.
 Be sure to stress the well-established value of the Alternatives conference as a source of technical assistance on consumer-delivered services.
-The attached letter from The National Empowerment Center might be helpful.
+The sample letter below might be helpful.

 B. FROM CROWDFUNDING SOURCES

 Crowdfunding is the practice of funding a project or activity by raising monetary contributions from a large number of people.
 Setting up a crowdfund to raise money to attend the conference can be done online.
 Do an online search of the term “crowdfunding,” and you’ll find sites that allow you to create a page that describes why you’re seeking money to attend the conference and how much money you need for it.
 Once the page is created, you can send it to others and/or post it on social media to advertise your page.